5 Crossfit Travel Workouts You Can Do With No Equipment

-This workout, four time Fittest Man on Earth Rich Froning's go-to travel WOD, is a burner.
+This workout is four-time Fittest Man on Earth Rich Froning's go-to travel workout.

 "A bodyweight workout that you can automatically do on a travel day or when you're stuck inside is essential.
 You really don’t need any gym equipment to challenge yourself with a tough workout," says Rich.

 Here's some more from Rich on how he likes to stay fit while traveling.